LaviniaCioloca/DuDeJenkinsPlugin/README.md

   ```java
   System.setProperty("hudson.model.DirectoryBrowserSupport.CSP", "")
   ```
+Optional Steps
+===

-Optional step: If you want the build to fail based on the results of DuDeJenkinsPlugin:
+1. If you want the build to fail based on the results of DuDeJenkinsPlugin:
 * Install from **Plugin Manager** the [Post build task plugin] (https://plugins.jenkins.io/postbuild-task/) which allows to specify in a shell script the criteria for build's success/fail in Jenkins **Post-build Actions** section

 * As a **Post build task** for this plugin select the following configuration: